boyu-zhang-25/WordSense/README.md

 WSD: Word Sense Disambiguation

-Models for capturing the difference between rule-governed and non-rule-governed word sense ambiguity from contextual embeddings.
+Capturing the difference between rule-governed and non-rule-governed word sense ambiguity from contextual embeddings.

 Preparing for EMNLP 2019.